KaeptnEgli/potential-octo-meme/README.md

 2. ```bash nodejs ./scripts/server/data.json```

-==You have to temporarily disable CORS policy in your browser.
-Otherwise all request with source localhost will be blocked and the api does not work!==
+<mark>You have to temporarily disable CORS policy in your browser.
+Otherwise all request with source localhost will be blocked and the api does not word!</mark>
 ___